-Virginia Center on Aging (VCOA) Established pursuant to § 23.1-2311 of the Code of Virginia, the VCOA looks to benefit older Virginians and expand knowledge relating to the aged and the aging process.
+- Virginia CenterEstablished pursuant to § 23.1-2311 of the Code of Virginia, the VCOA lookson Agingto benefit older Virginians and expand knowledge relating to the aged and(VCOA)the aging process.
 Housed within Virginia Commonwealth University (VCU), the VCOA has four core focus areas: geriatrics education, research, lifelong learning, and abuse in later life.
-The VCOA also operates the Geriatric Training and Education (GTE) Initiative, the Virginia Geriatric Education Center (VGEC), and the Alzheimer's and Related Diseases Research Award Fund Program, among other activities.

-Virginia Department for the Blind and Vision Impaired (DBVI)

-With a combination of federal, state, and other non-general funds, DBVI administers comprehensive rehabilitation programs for eligible Virginians who are blind, vision impaired, or deafblind, including individuals aged 55 and older receiving services through the Independent Living for Older Individuals who are Blind Grant (ILOB) and/or VR Basic Grant.

-Virginia Department for the Deaf and Hard of Hearing (VDDHH) Among the services provided by VDDHH are: 1) Virginia Relay, which is a federally mandated telecommunication relay service for persons who are deaf, hard of hearing, deafblind, or who have speech difficulties; 2) Technology Assistance Program, which provides specialized telecommunication equipment to eligible applicants, including veterans; and 3) Interpreter Services Program, which connects individuals to qualified sign language interpreters and coordinates requests for interpreters and captioning services for state and local government agencies and the Virginia Courts.

-Virginia Department of Agriculture and Consumer Services (VDACS) Funded through the U.S. Department of Agriculture, the Commodity Supplemental Food Program, Child and Adult Care Food Program, and the Emergency Food Assistance Program provide nutritious foods to low-income seniors throughout the Commonwealth.
+The VCOA also operates the Geriatric Training and Education (GTE) Initiative, the Virginia Geriatric Education Center (VGEC), and the Alzheimer's and Related Diseases Research Award Fund Program, among other activities. - Virginia DepartmentWith a combination of federal, state, and other non-general funds, DBVI administers comprehensive rehabilitation programs for eligible Virginians who are blind, vision impaired, or deafblind, including individuals aged 55 and older receiving services through the Independent Living for Older Individuals who are Blind (ILOB) Grant and/or VR Basic Grant. - Virginia Department for the Deaf andAmong the services provided by VDDHH are: 1) Virginia Relay, which is a federally mandated telecommunication relay service for persons who are deaf, hard of hearing, deafblind, or who have speech difficulties; 2) Technology Hearing (VDDHH)Hearing (VDDHH)Assistance Program, which provides specialized telecommunication equipment to eligible applicants, including veterans; and 3) Interpreter Services Program, which connects individuals to qualified sign language interpreters and coordinates requests for interpreters and captioning services for state and local government agencies and the Virginia Courts. - Virginia Department of Agriculture andFunded through the U.S. Department of Agriculture, the Commodity Supplemental Food Program, Child and Adult Care Food Program, and the Emergency Food Assistance Program provide nutritious foods to low-income seniors throughout the Commonwealth.

-OTHER STATE AGENCIES AND AGING INITIATIVES (cont.)

-Virginia

-Department of

-Behavioral Health and

-Developmental

-Services (DBHDS)

-The public services system under DBHDS includes nine state hospitals, two training centers (with one closing in June 2018), a sexually violent predator program, and a medical center, all of which serve older adults.
+Virginia Department of Behavioral Health and Developmental Services (DBHDS) The public services system under DBHDS includes nine state hospitals, two training centers, a sexually violent predator program, and a medical center, all of which serve older adults.
 Within these settings, DBHDS operates 264 dedicated state hospital beds for treatment of individuals age 65 and older who are in crisis, present with acute and/or complex conditions, and require a structured inpatient setting.
 In addition, the 39 community services boards and one behavioral health authority served over 20,000 adults age 60 and older in State Fiscal Year (SFY) 2018.
 The agency recently contracted for a comprehensive plan to identify recommendations to improve services for older adults.

-Virginia Department of Health (VDH)

-VDH provides preventive health services, including breast and cervical cancer screenings, immunizations, violence and other risk reduction and wellness programs, and partners with DARS to provide chronic disease management; participates in community screenings for Medicaid long-term services and supports (LTSS); supports emergency medical services and emergency preparedness responses with health care and special populations; and provides dental services to older adults and residents in nursing facilities.
+Virginia Department of Health (VDH) VDH provides preventive health services, including breast and cervical can- cer screenings, immunizations, violence and other risk reduction and well- ness programs, and partners with DARS to provide chronic disease manage- ment; participates in community screenings for Medicaid long-term services and supports (LTSS); supports emergency medical services and emergency preparedness and response for health care and special populations; and pro- vides dental services to older adults and residents in nursing facilities.
 VDH also licenses health care facilities and providers, such as nursing facilities, hospitals, home health organizations and hospice providers.

-Virginia

-Department of

-Health

-Professions

-(DHP)
+Virginia Department of DHP aims to ensure safe and competent patient care by licensing health pro- fessionals, enforcing standards of practice, and providing information to

-DHP aims to ensure safe and competent patient care by licensing health professionals, enforcing standards of practice, and providing information to health care practitioners and the public.
-With 13 regulatory boards, DHP oversees a variety health care professionals who serve older adults.
+Department o Health Professions (DHP) DHP aims to ensure safe and competent patient care by licensing health professionals, enforcing standards of practice, and providing information to health care practitioners and the public.
+With 13 regulatory boards, DHP oversees a variety of health care professionals who serve older adults.
 Many of these professionals are also 60 and older themselves.
-During 2016-17, 30 percent or more of all licensed dentists, funeral service operators and clinical psychologists were 60 and older .
+During 2016-17, 30 percent or more of all licensed dentists, funeral service operators and clinical psychologists were 60 and older.